Ulisses Morais: Playing career

-Coaching career
+Managerial career

 Morais started working as a manager a year after retiring, his first eight years being spent in the third division or lower.
 From 2002 to 2004, he led G.D.
 Estoril Praia to two consecutive promotions all the way to the top flight; after the latter conquest, he completed his UEFA coaching degree, level III.

 From there onwards, Morais coached solely in the top tier, with Gil Vicente FC, C.S.
 Marítimo, Associação Naval 1º de Maio, F.C.
 Paços de Ferreira, Académica de Coimbra and S.C.
 Beira-Mar.
 He was dismissed by the third club on 7 September 2009 due to poor results, and only suffered relegation with the first due to irregularities, as he led Gil to the 12th place in the 2005–06 campaign.

 On 5 September 2015, Morais dropped down to division two for the first time in over a decade, taking over C.D.
 Aves on a two-year deal after a poor start under Abel Xavier left the team second-bottom.
 After an eighth-place finish, he was let go of with a year remaining.
 He signed for F.C.
 Famalicão at the same level days later, and quit on 11 October 2016 with the side in 18th, taking nine points from ten games.

 Morais moved abroad for the first time in June 2017, succeeding Benjamin Mora at the helm of Malaysian champions Johor Darul Ta'zim FC.
 After winning the Super League, Cup and Charity Shield, he left on 26 February 2018 due to a family health emergency.